jeremytammik/tbc/a/1710_dynamo_type_inst_except.md

 **Question:** Does anybody have a matrix comparing the capabilities and functionalities of the Revit API versus Dynamo for Revit?

-My understanding is that Dynamo targets designers, engineers and architects who don’t know or like text based programming.
+My understanding is that Dynamo targets designers, engineers and architects who don’t know or like text-based programming.

 I am often asked by people interested in Forge in the BIM domain about differences between Revit API and Dynamo.
 Often they are not programmers, but are interested in spreading BIM info and data to a wide audience.